mynameismyna/mynameismyna/README.md

 The GUI now lists available ODBC drivers in a drop-down menu so you can select the appropriate driver without typing its name.

+Once connected, the connection fields become read-only and a status indicator shows whether the app is connected.
+Use the new **Disconnect** button to close the connection safely.

 ```bash
 python stock_cari_gui.py
 ```